Billythecrescent/K-Nearlist-Neighbor/README.md

 filepath

-#ensp;        the full path of the .dat or .csv file, relative or absolute all both accepted.
+&ensp;&ensp;the full path of the .dat or .csv file, relative or absolute all both accepted.

 k

-        the number of nearest neighbor, which has to be set by the user.
+&ensp;&ensp;the number of nearest neighbor, which has to be set by the user.